Deophius/singin/readme.md

 * url_stu_new: The URL to post for student info.
 * intro: The first line to appear in singer.log, customizable.
 * watchdog_poll: The seconds watchdog waits before checking for lessons, quit, etc.
-* retry_wait: If the previous attempt to auto sign in failed because of network error, wait for `retry_wait` seconds before retrying.
+* retry_wait: If the previous attempt to auto sign in failed because of network or database error, wait for `retry_wait` seconds before retrying.
 * keep_logs: The number of logs to keep before rotating over to an older one.

 ## Client configuration file